CodeMonsterPHD/Nutrition/Readme.md

 # Nutrition: Coarse-to-Fine Nutrition Prediction

 This repository is the official implementation of [Nutrition: Coarse-to-Fine Nutrition Prediction](https://ieeexplore.ieee.org/document/10246427).
 In this work, we propose the coarse-to-fine paradigm combined with structure loss to predict nutrition.
+The network structure is shown in the figure below.

 ![](./sources/Framework.png)